 If you have been injured at work and don’t find the answers you seek below, we strongly encourage you to contact Bob at The Law Offices of Robert T. Edens.
-Bob is an award winning attorney that has been fighting for the rights of injured workers for over 20 years.
+Bob is an award-winning attorney that has been fighting for the rights of injured workers for over 20 years.
 Take the time to look over this website.
 See if our law firm is the right firm to handle your workers’ compensation claim.
 We have video testimonials from numerous satisfied clients that claim we are the best.
 We have searchable verdicts and settlements that demonstrate the MILLIONS OF DOLLARS that our law firm has gotten for our clients.

 If you or someone you love has been injured on the job call Bob and put his 20+year of experience to work fighting for you to get you the MONEY your claim deserves.
-During the initial FREE evaluation Bob will take a detailed look at you case and let you know whether you need an attorney and exactly what he can do for you.
+During the initial FREE evaluation, Bob will take a detailed look at your case and let you know whether you need an attorney and exactly what he can do for you.
 You will not be pressured in any way to sign a contract.
 After hearing the details of your case, Bob and you can decide if you need an attorney, and if so, whether his law firm is right for you.
 “THE CALL IS FREE, THE ADVICE CAN BE PRICELESS!

-Bob is not only a recognized TOP attorney in Illinois, he is highly rated by AVVO, and active in the Lake County Bar, the American Trial Lawyers Association, and the Illinois Trial Lawyers Association.
+Bob is not only a recognized TOP attorney in Illinois, but he is also highly rated by AVVO, and active in the Lake County Bar, the American Trial Lawyers Association, and the Illinois Trial Lawyers Association.

 If you or someone you love has been injured, order Bob’s book, “12 Things You MUST Know About Your Workers’ Compensation Claim.”

 We can not emphasize enough the importance of getting legal advice in all but the most minor of cases.
 Remember, THE CALL IS FREE – THE ADVICE CAN BE PRICELESS!